+- 11.6.1 Students obtain a qualification if they have passed every module prescribed for a programme and have successfully completed service or work-integrated learning, where applicable.
+It is the student's responsibility to ensure all prescribed modules, service or work-integrated learning are completed. - 11.6.2 A qualification is awarded or conferred with distinction if the requirements below are met:

+(a) Duration:

-- 11.6.1 Students obtain a qualification if they have passed every module prescribed for a programme and have successfully completed service or work-integrated learning where applicable.
-It is the student's responsibility to ensure all prescribed modules, service or work-integrated learning are completed. - 11.6.2 A qualification is awarded or conferred with distinction if the requirements below are met: - (a) Duration: - (i) Students must complete an undergraduate programme in the minimum period of study specified for the programme, unless the Executive Dean has approved a longer period of study for legitimate reasons. - (ii) Students must complete an advanced diploma, a postgraduate diploma or an honours qualification, within one year if registered full time and within two years if registered part time. - (iii) Students must complete a master's qualification within the maximum period allowed for the master's programme. - (b) Average final mark for the qualification: - (i) Students must achieve a weighted and/or proportional calculated average final mark for an undergraduate qualification of at least 75% as determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations. - (ii) Students must achieve an average final mark for an advanced diploma, a postgraduate diploma or an honours qualification, of at least 75% calculated by weighting the final marks for all the modules comprising the qualification in accordance with the NQF credit values allocated to the modules. - (iii) Students for a master's qualification by dissertation must achieve a final mark of at least 75% for the dissertation. - (iv) Students for a master's qualification by coursework must achieve an average final mark for the qualification of at least 75% calculated by weighting the average final marks for all the coursework modules and the final mark for the minor dissertation in accordance with the credit values allocated to all the coursework modules and the minor dissertation respectively (for example, if the credit value of the minor dissertation represents 40% of the total credit value of the qualification, the average final mark for the qualification will be weighted in the proportion of 40 for the minor dissertation and 60 for all the coursework modules). - (v) Decimal marks may be rounded upwards or downwards in accordance with the decision taken by the Faculty Assessment Committee concerned. - (c) A student must never have failed a module as a first attempt in the relevant programme. - (d) A student must have obtained a minimum mark of 65% in every prescribed module at NQF Level 6 for Diplomas, NQF Level 7 for Advanced Diplomas/BTech and Degrees, NQF Level 8 for Professional Bachelor
+- (i) Students must complete an undergraduate programme in the minimum period of study specified for the programme, unless the Executive Dean has approved a longer period of study for legitimate reasons. - (ii) Students must complete an advanced diploma, a postgraduate diploma or an honours qualification within one year, if registered full time, and within two years, if registered part time. - (iii) Students must complete a master's qualification within the maximum period allowed for the master's programme. - (iv) Online students must complete a three-year undergraduate programme within six years. - (v) Online students must complete an advanced diploma, a postgraduate diploma or an honours qualification within three years.

+(b) Average final mark for the qualification:

+- (i) Students must achieve a weighted and/or proportional calculated average final mark for an undergraduate qualification of at least 75% as determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations. - (ii) Students must achieve an average final mark for an advanced diploma, a postgraduate diploma or an honours qualification, of at least 75% calculated by weighting the final marks for all the modules comprising the qualification in accordance with the NQF credit values allocated to the modules. - (iii) Students for a master's qualification by dissertation must achieve a final mark of at least 75% for the dissertation. - (iv) Students for a master's qualification by coursework must achieve an average final mark for the qualification of at least 75% calculated by weighting the average final marks for all the coursework modules and the final mark for the minor dissertation in accordance with the credit values allocated to all the coursework modules and the minor dissertation, respectively (for example, if the credit value of the minor dissertation represents 40% of the total credit value of the qualification, the average final mark for the qualification will be weighted in the proportion of 40 for the minor dissertation and 60 for all the coursework modules).
-Degrees, Postgraduate Diplomas and Honours Degrees and NQF Level 9 for Master's Degrees and, in the case of a master's qualification by coursework, in the minor dissertation as well.

-- (e) Students must have been registered for the full curriculum as prescribed for each academic year on a full-time or part-time basis, as the case may be. - (f) If students are transferred from another Higher Education Institution in the same qualification to UJ, the same requirements as stated shall apply. - (g) If students change programmes within the UJ, only the modules related to the new programme will be taken into consideration in calculating whether the qualification is obtained with distinction.
+- (v) Decimal marks may be rounded upwards or downwards in accordance with the decision taken by the Faculty Assessment Committee concerned. - (c) A student must never have failed a module as a first attempt in the relevant programme. - (d) A student must have obtained a minimum mark of 65% in every prescribed module at NQF Level 6 for Diplomas, NQF Level 7 for Advanced Diplomas/BTech and Degrees, NQF Level 8 for Professional Bachelor Degrees, Postgraduate Diplomas and Honours Degrees, and NQF Level 9 for Master's Degrees and, in the case of a master's qualification by coursework, in the minor dissertation as well. - (e) Students must have been registered for the full curriculum as prescribed for each academic year on a full-time or part-time basis, as the case may be. - (f) If students are transferred from another Higher Education Institution in the same qualification to UJ, the same requirements as stated shall apply. - (g) If students change programmes within UJ, only the modules related to the new programme will be taken into consideration in calculating whether the qualification is obtained with distinction.